 Core/Cavity machining.
 All molds must also be customized.
-Customization includes the placment of cores, cavities, ejectors, colling lines, etc. The steel used in the tool also impacts cost.
+Customization includes the placement of cores, cavities, ejectors, cooling lines, etc. The steel used in the tool also impacts cost.
 Hardened steel molds lasts the longest and are more expensive to machine.
 Once done, however, they have a long production life.

 Part complexity.
 Just as the number of cavities plays a role in determining the cost of the mold, so does part complexity.
 This includes the surface finish of the final part as well as the number of undercuts required.
 Parts, which demand tight tolerances, also contribute to the mold complexity.

 Turnkey or vertically integrated injection molders.
 Some mold builders also manufacture the parts.
 This type of integration can help defray the mold building cost.
 Often full service molding manufacturers will subsidize a portion or all of the cost of the mold based on the full term and value of the manufacturing contract.
 They will amortize the cost of the mold so they can maintain profit margins while providing the lowest possible per piece cost to their clients.

 The cost of a quality injection mold is certainly a major expense.
 However, tight-tolerance, precision molds that are made from the best steel available should last for years to come.
 The upfront cost must be calculated or amortized into the lifetime value of the project.
 Will these parts be in production for several years or several months?
 Does the project require a high-volume of parts?
 Are faster cycle times required?
 If you answered yes to these questions, then the initial investment in a quality mold will lower the per part cost and will end up saving money in the long-run.